 The requirements ensure that the rectifier filter combination has minimal high frequency content, responds quickly to voltage changes, and limits filter currents.

-Open the Design Optimization tool for the model.
+Open the Response Optimization tool for the model.

-The plot shows the gain and bandwidth requirements specified in the Filter Design Requirements block in the model.
+The Bode plot 1 tab shows the gain and bandwidth requirements specified in the Filter Design Requirements block in the model.
 To see their values, double-click the block to open the Block Parameters dialog box, and select the Bounds tab.